furtivex/furtivex/README.md

 Computer Technician, Developer, DFIR
 ------------------------------------

 I've been learning coding for 4 years.
-I am very intrigued with how powerful regular expressions are and have been learning how to incorporate them into my projects.

 * 🌍  I'm based in Texas
 * 🖥️  See my portfolio at [Furtivex.net](https://furtivex.net)